Top 10 Best Library Database Software of 2026

 Comparison Table

-Open-source integrated library system for cataloging, circulation, acquisitions, and patron management.
+Open-source integrated library system that manages catalogs, circulation, acquisitions, and patron records for libraries.

 Features